Priw8/cyber-shadow-extractor/README.md

 # Cyber Shadow extractor

 This is a tool to extract data from the `Assets.dat` file of [Cyber Shadow](https://store.steampowered.com/app/861250/Cyber_Shadow/).
-It can probably be adjusted to also work with other games that make use of [Chowdren](https://mp2.dk/chowdren/), but due to the nature of the file format, reading it requires knowing hardcoded offsets in the game's binary.
-Because of that, it might not even work with all versions of Cyber Shadow.
-It works with my Linux version, but if you're having issues, you might need to reverse engineer your binary to find the offsets ¯\\\_(ツ)\_/¯
+As of the
+2nd version, it now probes the `Assets.dat` file instead of relying on hardcoded offsets, which should increase compatibility with other games using this format (specifically I think it's games that use [Chowdren](https://mp2.dk/chowdren/) - so far I checked Petal Crash and it extracts fine).

+## TODO

+- Check compatibility with more games
+- Allow extracting files from the `font`, `files` and `platform` sections (what does `platform` even mean?)
+Cyber Shadow does not use them, but other games might (Petal Crash has non-empty `fonts`).

 ## What you need to build